st peter's basilica vatican

 If you are planning to take the Rome Tourist Card (check price here) for your stay in Rome, remember that the entrance to the Basilica is included with it.
 So there's no need to wait in line.
 And it comes with a English audio guide.

-How to best visit St Peter’s Basilica – Should you book a St Peter’s Basilica guided tour?
+How to Best Visit St Peter’s Basilica – Should You Book a St Peter’s Basilica Guided Tour?

 st peter's basilica